tandibar/ng-rollbar/README.md

 [Rollbar](https://rollbar.com/) integration for [AngularJS](https://angularjs.org/)

-This library automatically loads rollbar.js in version `1.4.4`
+This library automatically loads rollbar.js in version `v1.5.0`

+You can use version 0.3.1 for rollbar.js in version `1.4.4`

 Installation
 ------------